shindakun/bskyoauth/README.md

 go run main.go
 ```

 Then visit http://localhost:8181 and log in with your Bluesky handle.
+(You'll probably want to use the Ngrok example below instead.)

 ## Architecture